Getting started

 You will now need to search for SharePoint file and select SharePoint - Create file:

-In this next window you can fill the following data - your Site address, Document Library you want to create file in, File name (can be taken from form submission), File Content = Body from the HTTP request:
+In this next window you can fill the following data - your Site address, Document Library you want to create file in, File name (can be taken from form submission), File Content - select Result file from Download attachment:

 This is enough to create file in the library, so if this is all you wanted you can save the Flow now.